 The following is a high-brow, high-IQ curriculum, which has been adopted by homeschoolers and schools.
 The creators of this free online curriculum have sought to address the lack of any sound online classical curriculum.
 Based upon the 19th-century German-Latin method and following the great-books model, this curriculum often attempts to be highbrow, emphasizing the best of occidental traditions while avoiding the anti-Western political correctness one finds in public schools.
 The following materials list can be used as a stand-alone curriculum or as a supplement to another curriculum.
 Many parents have said that this book list served as an outstanding supplement to other curricula.
 Our outline for classical languages, literature and history is one of the best on the internet…The following curriculum can serve as a [secular] curriculum or a Christian [program].
 While the following curriculum is non-religious per se and devoid of an explicit fundamentalist Christian worldview, it includes an implicit Christian perspective in that much of post-classical literature includes a Christian worldview (e.g. Dante, Shakespeare, etc.)…

-If you don’t want a full-blown classical curriculum, but you want some of what a classical education offers, you might consider something like My Father’s World.
+If you don’t want a full-blown classical curriculum but want some of what a classical education offers, you might consider something like My Father’s World.

 This program combines different homeschooling methods with a classical education.
 Specifically, it combines classical education with the Charlotte Mason elements, Unit Study, and Bible (see picture below from MFW website).

-Combining classical education with Charlotte Mason methods is an extremely popular choice among Christian homeschooling families in America.
+Combining classical education with Charlotte Mason methods is a popular choice among Christian homeschooling families in America.

-This is because some people consider Classical homeschooling methods a little too rigorous, and seek to soften them somewhat with the addition of Charlotte Mason methods.
+This is because some people consider Classical homeschooling methods a little too rigorous and seek to soften them somewhat with Charlotte Mason methods.

 Charlotte Mason was a classical educator who developed her theory of education around the 1800-1900s.
-Her method used a lot of theory from classical education but softened it somewhat to reduce the memorization components and rote learning.
+Her method used a lot of classical education theory but somewhat softened it to reduce the memorization components and rote learning.